GrayJack/coreutils/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2FGrayJack%2Fcoreutils.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2FGrayJack%2Fcoreutils?ref=badge_shield)

-An attempt to make safe coreutils aiming a minimal and yet complete set of utilities.
+An attempt to make a safe re-implementation coreutils aiming for a minimal and yet complete set of utilities.
 This project aims to have **at least** the common features between several implementations of the utility.

 This project has no intent to be 100% compatible with GNU's coreutils, like [Uutils' coreutils](https://github.com/uutils/coreutils), but if happens to be, that's ok too.